 - In another bowl combine the apple layer ingredients until the apples are well coated.

 - Lay out the apples and the crisp on a large baking sheet lined with parchment paper or use 2 separate baking sheets for each.

 Bake for 25 minutes, tossing once or twice in between.

 Meanwhile, prepare the topping by scooping out the thick cream from the top of the cans and adding it to a blender along with the maple syrup and cinnamon.
 Blend until very smooth and fluffy.
 This whipped topping works best making it right before serving.
 If you refrigerate it for too long, it will become quite solid liked whipped butter.

 Once the apples and crisp are done baking, assemble your apple pie shooters by adding an apple layer to the bottom of all your small jars or shot glasses, then add the crisp layer.

-Thanks so much to Club House for sponsoring and collaborating with us on this video and blog.
+Thanks so much to Club House for sponsoring and collaborating with me on this video and blog.

 You can purchase McCormick Club House Spices at supermarkets and mass merchandisers nationwide.

 Find more recipes and inspiration at www.justcookcanada.com